theappo/cts/INSTRUCTION.md

 	`git clone https://github.com/whuang001/coding-turk-system.git`

-2. then use the following command to see local branch:
+2. change directory to `cts` or `coding-turk-system`then use the following command to see local branch:

 	`git branch`